-- 240 - 300 calories doing light activity such as cleaning house or playing baseball or golf
+- 240 to 300 calories doing light activity such as cleaning house or playing baseball or golf

-- 580 - 730 calories doing activity such jogging at a pace of 9 minutes per mile, playing football, or swimming laps
+- 580 to 730 calories doing activity such jogging at a pace of 9 minutes per mile, playing football, or swimming laps

-- 740 - 920 calories doing activity such as running at a pace of 7 minutes per mile, playing racquetball, and skiing
+- 740 to 920 calories doing activity such as running at a pace of 7 minutes per mile, playing racquetball, and skiing

-- When you are running errands, try parking at the far end of the parking lot, or even down the street.
+- When you are running errands, try parking at the far end of the parking lot or down the street.
 Even better, try walking to the store.

 - At home, try taking on common chores such as vacuuming, washing a car, gardening, raking leaves, or shoveling snow.

-- If you ride the bus, get off the bus 1 stop before your usual stop and walk the rest of the way.
+- If you ride the bus, get off the bus one stop before your usual stop and walk the rest of the way.

-- Before you turn on the TV, take your dog or a neighbor’s dog for a walk.
+- Before you turn on the TV, take your dog for a walk.
 If you are going to miss your favorite show, record it.

 - Find activities to replace TV-watching.
 Read a book, play a board game with family or friends, or take an evening cooking class.

-- Work out on an exercise or yoga ball while you watch TV.
+- Work out on an exercise mat while you watch TV.
 You will burn calories.
-You can also set up a stationary bike or treadmill in front of your TV and use those while you watch.

-An active lifestyle and exercise routine, along with eating healthy, is the best way to lose weight.
+An active lifestyle and exercise routine, along with eating healthy foods, is the best way to lose weight.